0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 - **Failure**: The number of contracts where some required actions have not been performed.

 It will always be the case that `Allocated = Success + Failure`.
-You can see your node's score in the [ZK Node Registry](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65?tab=state).
+You can see your node's score in the [ZK node registry contract](https://browser.partisiablockchain.com/contracts/01a2020bb33ef9e0323c7a3210d5cb7fd492aa0d65?tab=state).

 ### Calculating the score
-Whenever a ZK contract is finished computing, the participating nodes' scores are updated in the ZK Node Registry.
+Whenever a ZK contract is finished computing, the participating nodes' scores are updated in the ZK node registry contract.
 Which score that is updated depends on the way the ZK contract finishes its computation.

 - The contracts' calculation status gets moved to Done.
 All participating nodes gets Success.